sierrajulietromeo/APA1-PrimerProblems/primer2/primer2.md

 ### Additional Revisions:

 *   Update the program to support shuffling two decks together (104 cards).

+### Notes

+*   It will be looked upon favourably if you can comment on your shuffling technique and make reference to Big O time complexity in your screen recording.

 ### Adopt and use good programming standards